 - 1) Interest Expense.
-In 2015, UTMD paid \$65 in interest on the Femcare loans, compared to \$289 in 2014 and \$438 in 2013.
-The interest resulted from borrowing £8,000 (\$12,934) in the UK and another \$14,000 in the U.S. in March 2011 for the purchase of Femcare.
-Absent an acquisition or large repurchase of shares that requires new borrowing, UTMD does not expect any interest expense in 2016. - 2) Investment of excess cash.
-Investment income (including gains and losses on sales) was \$5 in 2015, compared to \$7 in both 2014 and 2013.
+There was no interest expense in 2016 compared to \$65 in 2015 interest on the remaining balances on loans needed to help acquire Femcare in 2011.
+Absent an acquisition or large repurchase of shares that requires new borrowing, UTMD does not expect any interest expense in 2017. - 2) Investment of excess cash.
+Consolidated investment income (including gains and losses on sales of investments) was \$12 in 2016 compared to \$5 in 2015 and \$7 in 2014.
 Cash is generally currently held in non-interest bearing bank accounts because avoiding the bank operating fees which would result from lower balances more than offsets the interest that can be earned at current interest rates.
-UTMD estimates investment income will again be nominal in 2016. - 3) Royalties.
+UTMD estimates investment income will again be nominal in 2017. - 3) Royalties.
 Femcare receives a royalty from licensing the use of the Filshie Clip System intangibles to CSI as part of its U.S. exclusive distribution agreement.
-Royalties in 2015 were \$93 compared to \$99 in 2014 and \$90 in 2013.
-UTMD expects to receive about \$90 in CSI royalties in 2016.
+Royalties in 2016 were \$91 compared to \$93 in 2015 and \$99 in 2014.
+UTMD expects to receive about \$90 in CSI royalties in 2017.
 Presently, there are no arrangements under which UTMD is receiving royalties from other parties. - 4) Gains/ losses from remeasured currency in bank accounts.
-As noted above, UTMD recognized non-operating expense from losses on remeasured foreign currency bank balances of \$141 in 2015 and \$162 in 2014.
+As noted above, UTMD recognized 2016 NOI of \$129 from gains on remeasured foreign currency bank balances compared to NOE of \$141 in 2015 and \$162 in 2014 from losses on remeasured foreign currency bank balances.
 EUR and AUD currency cash balances in the UK, and GBP currency cash bank balances in Ireland, are subject to remeasured currency translation gains/ losses as a result of period to period changes in FX rates.
-Because of UTMD's subsidiaries' profitability, the subsidiaries will continue to accumulate cash until investments that increase shareholder value are completed.
-The cash could be repatriated to the U.S. for investment in the U.S. or payment of dividends to shareholders or share repurchases, but doing so would trigger additional substantial U.S. income taxes.
-Year-end 2015 balances were valued at the following FX rates: 1.0866 USD/EUR; .7294 USD/AUD and 1.4763 USD/GBP.
-A remeasured currency loss of \$50 is included in UTMD's projections for 2016.

-5) Other NOI.
-Income received from renting unused warehouse space in Ireland and parking lot space in Utah for a cell phone tower, offset by bank fees and non-MDET excise taxes was \$3 in 2015, \$(45) in 2014 and \$(11) in 2013.
-UTMD estimates Other NOI will be nominal again in 2016.
+Because of UTMD's subsidiaries' profitability, the subsidiaries will continue to accumulate cash until investments that increase stockholder value are completed.
+The cash could be repatriated to the U.S. for investment in the U.S. or payment of dividends to stockholders or share repurchases, but doing so would trigger additional substantial U.S. income taxes.
+The current U.S. Congress has been discussing enacting a special tax holiday for foreign cash repatriated in 2017.
+Year-end 2016 balances were valued at the following FX rates: 1.0555 USD/EUR; 0.7449 USD/CAD, 0.7231 USD/AUD and 1.2338 USD/GBP.
+No remeasured currency gains or losses are included in UTMD's projections for 2017. - 5) Other NOI.
+Income received from renting unused warehouse space in Ireland and parking lot space in Utah for a cell phone tower, offset by bank fees and non-MDET excise taxes was \$3 in both 2016 and 2015 and \$(45) in 2014.
+UTMD estimates Other NOI will be nominal again in 2017.

-In summary, with no interest and minimal remeasured currency FX translation loss in 2016, UTMD projects about \$35 net NOI, which is \$140 net lower NOE in 2016 compared to 2015.
+In summary, with no interest and no remeasured currency FX translation gains or losses in 2017, UTMD projects about \$110 net NOI, which is \$125 net lower NOI in 2017 compared to 2016.